google/dfindexeddb/README.md

     $ pip install dfindexeddb
 ```

-To also install the optional leveldb/indexeddb plugins, instead run
+To also install the dependencies for leveldb/indexeddb plugins, run
 ```
     $ pip install 'dfindexeddb[plugins]'
 ```